- Home /

 Next to the splendid Basilica of Sant'Andrea della Valle, between Piazza Navona and Largo Argentina, stands the last of the six talking statues of Rome.
 The "Abbate Luiggi", as the Romans refer to it, is a late Roman marble statue depicting a senior magistrate.
 On its plinth is inscribed the history of its pasquinades: “I was a citizen of Ancient Rome, now everybody calls me Abbot Luigi.
 Along with Marforio and Pasquino I conquered eternal fame in urban satires.
 I was subject to offences, misfortunes and burial, but here I find a new life and at last am safe”.

-Consult Waidy WOW to discover new art trails and many interesting facts about Rome's main monumental fountains.
+Consult Acea Waidy Wow to discover new art trails and many interesting facts about Rome's main monumental fountains.